 Pro users are able to plot placemarks with improved accuracy using the Plot GPS Average tool.
 Plot GPS Average is a tool in which the users' fixed location can be determined with a possibly higher degree of accuracy (dependant on location, number of satellites in view and possible interference) by sampling the users' location over a period of time and then creating an 'averaged' location coordinate from the collection of sampled points.

-Plot GPS Average can be accessed from map tools (three dots icon) on the map toolbar.
+Plot GPS Average can be accessed by tapping on the map toolbar.

 How it works

-If the tool is in manual mode and the user is satisfied with the number of fixes, the status of the average (stable vs unstable), the user can drop the placemark by tapping the placemark icon to the right.
-Once the placemark is dropped, the user will be taken to the Edit Placemark screen where they can edit the information of the placemark.
+If the tool is in manual mode and the user is satisfied with the number of fixes, the status of the average (stable vs unstable), the user can drop the placemark by tapping ‘Add placemark’.
+Once the placemark is created, the user will be taken to the Edit Placemark screen where they can edit the information of the placemark.

-If the tool is in timer mode, once the timer is up the tool will automatically drop the placemark, and the user will be taken to the Edit Placemark screen.
+If the tool is in the timer or number of fixes modes, the tool will automatically drop the placemark once the averaging process is complete, taking the user directly to the Edit Placemark screen.
 All of the information from the Plot GPS Average tool will be displayed within the ‘Description’ field of the placemark.

 The new version of this requires the phone to be unlocked while averaging...
 This makes this feature unusable while it is raining as water will often interacting with the touch screen of my phone.

 The devs at Avenza Maps should have learned about the idea of "if it ain't broke don't fix it."
 Every new change except one so far (recording tracks on more then one map at a time) has made this app worse then it was before.

 Thank you for your feedback!
 I would be happy to get this filed with our team to address in a future release!
 I am going to convert this to a support ticket so that I can get things filed appropriately and follow-up with you!